Vinilificio/Vinilificio.github.io/_pages/cassettes.md

 * All printing elements in black
 * Pixel data: grayscale or bitmap

-### Preventivo
+### Quotation

-Per poter elaborare un preventivo sono necessarie le seguenti informazioni:
+In order to process a quote, the following information is required:

-* Durata Master
+* duration of the master
-* Con o senza stampa tampone sulla cassetta
+* With or wihtout the print on the cassette
-* Con o senza inlay (inserto di carta stampato)
+* With or without the inlay

-### Ordina
+### Order

-Per ordinare le tue cassette scrivi a <a href="mailto:info@vinilificio.com">info at vinilificio.com</a>
+To order your cassettes write to <a href="mailto:info@vinilificio.com">info at vinilificio.com</a>